longqh3/igv/scripts/java11/readme.txt

      java --module-path=lib -Xmx4g @igv.args --class-path="lib_classpath/*" --module=org.igv/org.broad.igv.ui.Main

 Note that the command line has become more complex with Java 11 compared to Java 8.
-We recommend the scripts below for most users.

-Alternatively, you can start IGV with one of the following scripts.
+Alternatively, you can start IGV with one of the following scripts; this is recommended.
 Some of these may not be present depending on the distribution you downloaded.
 You might have to make the script executable (chmod a+x igv.sh).

 igv.bat       (for Windows)